sabrinaest/sabrinaest/README.md

 ## 👩‍💻 About Me

 🎓 I am pursuing a BS in Computer Science at Oregon State University.
-Graduating in August '24
+Graduating in March '24

 🌱 I’m currently learning mobile software development